jrte/ribose/README.md

 - write extracted data to an output stream *(`out`)*,
 - or inject input for immediate transduction *(`in`)*.

 All ribose models implicitly inherit these core ribose effectors, along with an enumeration of signals (`nil`, `nul`, `eol`, `eos`) and an anonymous named value that is preselected for every transduction and reselected when `select` is invoked with no parameter.
-The `BaseTarget` class, without extension, is sufficient for ribose models that include only text transforms that terminate at the `out[...]` effector -- additional signals and named values referenced in the collected patterns are implicitly included in all models.
+The `BaseTarget` class, without extension, is sufficient for ribose models that include only text transforms that terminate at the `out[...]` effector.
+New signals and named values referenced in transducer patterns are implicitly included in all models, and specialized target classes may extend `BaseTarget` to express additional effectors.

-More complex targets presenting domain-specific effectors can be implemented in a target class that extends `BaseTarget` and overrides the `ITarget` interface methods `String getName()` and `IEffector[] getEffectors()`.
 All effectors are provided with a reference to the containing target instance and an `IOutput` view for extracting named values as `byte[]`, integer, floating point, or Unicode `char[]` values, typically for inclusion in immutable value objects that are incorporated into the target model.
 ## Some Examples
 Here are some more examples to get things started.
 These are abridged from the ginr source for the patterns in the ribose test suite (`patterns/test/*.inr`).